sayehs-dmatrix/CLADO_DAC2025/README.md

 # Source code for CLADO
 We provide our code implementation of CLADO.
 We also include implementations of MPQCO and HAWQV3.

-**Structure of codes:** All codes including three Python files and one bash script are placed under the *CLADO_SampleRun* folder.
+**Structure of codes:** All codes including three Python files and one bash script are placed under the _main_ folder.
 - _prep_mpqco_clado.py_: computes the sensitivities for MPQCO and CLADO.
 - _prep_hawq.py_: computes the Hessian traces, which are used later by optimize.py to compute the sensitivities of HAWQ.
 - _optimize.py_: takes the pre-computed sensitivities (traces for HAWQ) and solves the corresponding IQP(for CLADO)/ILP(for HAWQ and MPQCO) problems to get the MPQ decisions.
 It then evaluates the decisions and report quantized models’ performance.